shahab-ramzan/read-me/README.md

 If you have a suggestion that would make this better, please clone the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+### Create a branch
+git checkout development from any folder in your local `canonizer-3.0-frontend` repository git pull origin development to ensure you have the latest main code git checkout -b the-name-of-my-branch (replacing the-name-of-my-branch with a suitable name) to create a branch

 1. Clone the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Pretiffy the code for standard indendation (`npm run format`)